DarkiCraft/SingularityLib/README.md

-Just a small Linear Algebra Header-Only Template Library I am making in my free time to pract C++ MetaProgramming.
+Just a small Linear Algebra Header-Only Template Library I am making in my free time to practice C++ Metaprogramming.

 Written and tested with C++23.